Cheese Sandwich (My Little Pony): My Little Pony: Friendship Is Magic

 Cheese Sandwich makes his first appearance in the fourth season episode "Pinkie Pride" as a traveling party planner who arrives in Ponyville to organize a birthday party for Rainbow Dash.
 His reputation as the "Super Duper Party Pony" initially threatens Pinkie Pie's role as Ponyville's premier party planner, leading to a party-planning competition between the two characters.
 The episode reveals through flashback that Cheese was inspired to become a party pony after attending one of Pinkie's parties as a colt, where she gave him his first smile.

-During the "goof off" competition, Cheese’s elaborate party threatens to overwhelm Rainbow Dash, causing Pinkie to realize that a simpler, more personal celebration would be more appropriate.
-This leads to Cheese graciously conceding and the two party ponies becoming friends.
+During the "goof off" competition, Pinkie’s elaborate party threatens to overwhelm Rainbow Dash, causing Pinkie to realize that a simpler, more personal celebration would be more appropriate.
+This leads to Pinkie graciously conceding and the two party ponies becoming friends.
 He gifts his rubber chicken, Boneless, to Pinkie as a gesture of friendship before departing Ponyville.